21 June 2021

-Stapling is a proposed change to superannuation legislation that, if introduced, will change the way employers administer super for new employees.
+Stapling is an amendment to superannuation legislation that will change the way employers administer super for new employees.

-As part of the Government’s Your Future, Your Super package, stapling proposes that people will have their existing super account ‘stapled’ to them as they change jobs.
-It’s designed to stop the creation of multiple accounts that reduce employee’s retirement savings.
+Stapling will apply to employees starting employment on or after 1 November 2021.
+From this date employees will have their existing super account ‘stapled’ to them as they change jobs, stopping the creation of multiple accounts that reduce employee’s retirement savings.

 Stapling will change the process an employer needs to follow to setup super for a new employee who doesn’t return a choice of fund form.